mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 #### 8:05

-I think in *Shobogenzo* “*Shizen-biku*”, “Four Zen *Bhikkhus*,” Dogen Zenji [talks] about the misunderstanding of Zen practice [or] Buddhist practice by many Zen monks in those days, quoting one of the Zen teacher’s statements.
+I think in *Shōbōgenzō* “*Shizen-biku*”, “Four Zen *Bhikkhus*,” Dogen Zenji [talks] about the misunderstanding of Zen practice [or] Buddhist practice by many Zen monks in those days, quoting one of the Zen teacher’s statements.
 The Zen teacher [talks] about the realization of the truth based on [the] oneness of [...] three [ancient] teachings in China and also Buddhism.
 There are three: Taoism, Confucianism, and one more; I forgot the Chinese [name].
 One more, three, and also Buddhism. [...]
 So one of the Zen teachers [talks about] the unity of the four religions [in China].
 And then [for] each of the religions, [he states] the purpose of its own practice: what is the purpose of Confucianism, what is the purpose of Taoism, what is the purpose of Buddhist practice.
 [The Zen teacher says the purpose of] Buddhist practice is to see into one’s own nature.
 Then Dogen Zenji [says] that is a misunderstanding of Buddhism.

 And even though the sutra of the Sixth Patriarch [says it] like this...
 Do you remember, in the beginning I think, the Sixth Patriarch sutra [talks] about this point? [...]
 Page 43: